vmichal/brainfuck/README.md

 		1) Preparation for releasing as open source
 		2) High code portability
 		3) Modern maintainable code following with good principles and guidelines in mind
-		4) Good and consistent coding style
+		4) Flawless and elegant code structure as well as a consistent coding style
 		5) Avoiding code coupling